enketo/enketo-express/README.md

 2. Install [Redis](http://redis.io/topics/quickstart)
 3. Install build-essential, curl and git with `(sudo) apt-get install build-essential git curl`
 4. Clone this repository
-5. Install dependencies with `npm install` from the project root
-6. Create config/config.json to override values in the [default config](./config/default-config.json).
+5. Create config/config.json to override values in the [default config](./config/default-config.json).
 Start with `cp config/default-config.json config/config.json`
-7. Build with `grunt` from the project root
+6. Install dependencies and build with `npm install` from the project root

 #### Using vagrant: